BrunaLab/bruna-lab-website/content/home/hero.md

 advanced:
   css_class: fullscreen
 ---
-We study the consequences of deforestation, habitat fragmentation, climate change, and other human activities for plant-animal interactions and plant population dynamics.
+To understand the consequences of deforestation, habitat fragmentation, climate change, and other human activities for plant-animal interactions and plant population dynamics.
 While we work in many ecosystems, most of our research is conducted in tropical rain forests and savannas.